MrGuyman99/Platformer-in-Raylib/README.md

 Features:

-- Text based level editing system (Restricted to 1920 x 1080 displays right now, but that is subject to change)
+- Text based level editing system (Restricted to 1920 x 1080 screen size)
 - Other than that, not much!

 FOR NEXT UPDATE: